eoyilmaz/stalker/docs/source/task_review_workflow.rst

 ================

-Both :class:`.Task` instances and :class:`.Review` instances have an attribute called ``revision_number``.
-Each Review with the same revision_number considered in the same set of revisions.
-It is only possible to have multiple Review instances with the same revision_number value if their :attr:`.reviewer` attribute are different.
+Both :class:`.Task` instances and :class:`.Review` instances have an attribute called ``review_number``.
+Each Review with the same review_number considered in the same set of review.
+It is only possible to have multiple Review instances with the same review_number value if their :attr:`.reviewer` attribute are different.

-The :attr:`.Task.revision_number` starts from 0 and this represents the base or initial revision and it is increased by 1 when one of the resources request a review (by calling :meth:`.Task.request_review()`).
+The :attr:`.Task.review_number` starts from 0 and this represents the base or initial revision and it is increased by 1 when one of the resources request a review (by calling :meth:`.Task.request_review()`).

-A newly created Review instance will have a revision_number which is equal to the value of the Task.revision_number + 1 at the time it is created.
+A newly created Review instance will have a review_number which is equal to the value of the Task.review_number + 1 at the time it is created.
 But it never will or should be 0 cause this represents the base or initial revision.

-So, a Task with revision_number is 0 has no revision yet.
-A Task with revision number is set to 2 has two sets of Revisions.
+So, a Task with review_number 0 has no review yet.
+A Task with review number is set to 2 has two sets of reviews.

 The best way to create revisions is to use :meth:`.Task.request_review()`.
-This will ensure that there are enough :class:`.Review` instances created for each responsible and the revision_number attribute of both ends are correctly set.
+This will ensure that there are enough :class:`.Review` instances created for each responsible and the review_number attribute of both ends are correctly set.
 And the return value of that method should be a list of Review instances.

-Each of the responsible should change the attributes of the Review instances according to their reviews.
-So they both need to set the status and if they're requesting a revision they also need to set the timing info for the revision.
+Each of the responsible should use the supplied methods ( :meth:`.Review.approve` or :meth:`.Review.request_revision`) of the Review instances according to their reviews.
+So by using those actions, the responsible users can both set the status to an appropriate value and if they're requesting a revision they also can to set the extra timing info they've given for the revision.